-- Gospel for Kids app: This is the church’s app for, well, kids!
-Use it in singing time by playing any of the sing-along apps and have your primary sing along!
-Check out more details HERE.
+This is the Church’s app for, well, kids!
+Use it in singing time by playing any of the sing-along apps and have your Primary sing along!

-- Sing for the Camera: Have them sing as you take pictures of good singers using your phone’s camera!
-Then show them the pictures after singing time or post them to your primary’s social media page.
-Shannon shared her “Reverent Camera” HERE which is where this idea originates from.
+Have the Primary sing as you take pictures of good singers, using your phone’s camera!
+Then show them the pictures after singing time or post them to your Primary’s social media page.

-- The Ultimate Buzzer: Have 2 kids come to the front and face off.
-As the primary sings a song, have the piano randomly stop.
+Have 2 kids come to the front and face off.
+As the Primary sings a song, have the piano randomly stop.
 The first person to buzz in and correctly say the next line of the song wins that round and remains to face off with a new challenger.
 Change the sounds on the app for an added effect!
-Idea found HERE.

-- Bouncy Balls: Aimee shared this idea HERE.
 This isn’t an app but a website so close enough ;).
-Go to https://bouncyballs.org/.
 Display on a TV using your phone but make sure to allow the website to access your microphone.
 Have the children sing.
 The more volume they produce, the more the balls will bounce around.
+Thanks Aimee for sharing!